github/Dynamic-Template-Engine/README.md

 - Picking templates from a separate public repo.
 - Picking up two different types of templates: namely Liquid and Handlebars.
 - Two seperate groups of templates: card renderers and event transformers.
+- [Registering your own custom helpers and tags](#registering-custom-helpers-and-tags), to be used with your templates

 Features not supported yet, but planned:
 - Partial template support.